glenpiper/glenwrites/SHSU.Docs.2019/Garrett Center Request-Proposal Options.md

 <!--
-	Title: Garrett Center Proposal - Options (DRAFT)
+	Title: Garrett Center Request/Proposal - Options
 	Author: Glen Piper
-	Date: 2019.08.12
+	Date: 2019.08.12 (DRAFT) & 2019.08.15 (FINAL)

 	(To lay out the options available to address the Garrett Center request re: GSuite for Education & Current SHSU offerings to meet their stated needs)
 -->

-## Garrett Center Request/Proposal Options (DRAFT)
+## Garrett Center Request/Proposal Options

 **(1) Summary Description **
 The Garrett Center has experienced both technical and usability issues with shared mailbox and calendar.
 These issues have made collaboration more difficult and laborious than need be.

 They have requested assistance in addressing these issues by inquiring about the feasibility of using Google’s G-Suite for Education.

 Below, find two approaches to meeting the needs outlined by the Garrett Center:
 - Access shared mailbox on mobile devices
 - Access shared files via a common drive/work space